NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 Official documentation regarding the Firebase Crashlytics can be found [here](https://firebase.google.com/docs/crashlytics).

+!> Note: right now C++ stack traces are not working as expected on Android.
+We are working on fixing this issue.

 ## Initial Setup

 The crashes of the application are automatically uploaded to Firebase once you have setup the Crashlytics in the Firebase console.